Menopause Joint Pain & MSM: Causes and Treatment

 Certain oils (oily fish, olive oil, etc.)

 As we mentioned earlier, menopausal symptoms are largely caused by hormonal changes that cause just about every other menopausal symptom.
-It only makes sense that menopause hormone therapy can get your levels back up so that your body can feel like how you remember it before menopause began.
+It only makes sense that menopause hormone therapy can get your levels back up to levels that are conducive to serve your entire body so that your body can feel like how you remember it before menopause began.

 Joint pain is definitely uncomfortable, but it’s rarely an emergency that needs to be addressed by a doctor.
 However, sometimes joint pain can be serious.